canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 This tutorial will guide you through installing [KubeFlow](https://github.com/google/kubeflow) on top of the [Canonical Distribution of Kubernetes (CDK)](https://www.ubuntu.com/kubernetes) using conjure-up.

-We will deploy the cluster on Amazon AWS and use ksonnet - a framework to manage Kubernetes application manifests - to deploy KubeFlow.
-Finally, we will test our KubeFlow installation by submitting a sample job and verifying that the GPU is being used.
+We will deploy the cluster on Amazon AWS and use [ksonnet](https://github.com/ksonnet/ksonnet) - a framework to manage Kubernetes application manifests - to deploy KubeFlow.
+We will also learn how to prepare your CDK cluster to deploy GPU-enabled Kubernetes worker nodes in anticipation for running GPU-accelerated Kubeflow jobs.

-### KubeFlow
+### Kubeflow

-KubeFlow is an open source project dedicated to providing easy to use Machine Learning (ML) resources on top of a Kubernetes cluster.
-Most prominently, KubeFlow eases the installation of [Tensorflow](https://www.tensorflow.org/) and provides the mechanisms for leveraging GPUs attached to the underlying host in the execution of ML jobs submitted to it.
+Kubeflow is an open source project dedicated to providing easy to use Machine Learning (ML) resources on top of a Kubernetes cluster.
+Most prominently, Kubeflow eases the installation of [TensorFlow](https://www.tensorflow.org/) and provides the mechanisms for leveraging GPUs attached to the underlying host in the execution of ML jobs submitted to it.

 ### What you'll learn

 - how to create GPU workers in CDK using conjure-up
 - how to install KubeFlow using ksonnet
-- how to run your first job on KubeFlow using those GPU resources
+- how to run your first job on KubeFlow

 ### What you'll need